joaobuibergen/numerical-modeling-book/NumericalStability/vonNeumannStability.md

 It consists of replacing the spatial variation by a single Fourier component.
 The method is sufficient for linear equations with constant coefficients.

+We shall illustrate the Von Neumann stability method with the FTCS scheme.

+## Stability of the FTCS scheme

-## The FTCS scheme for the linear advection equation
+### The linear advection equation

 The FTCS scheme for the linear advection equation is given by: